Quick access

 Presentation

 How does the human brain work ?
-What algorithms does it rely on to recognize a face, a number or a word, and understand its meaning ?
+What algorithms does it use to recognize a face, a number or a word, and understand its meaning ?
 How does it combine these with other symbols within a sentence or mathematical proposition ?
 How are these operations materialized in the neural circuits of the human brain ?
 And will we be able to understand them to the point of developing mathematical models and simulating them in artificial intelligence software ?

 Experimental Cognitive Psychology brings together all the disciplines that deal with these questions.
 Long confined to the analysis of human production and behavior, it now relies on advanced brain imaging and neural decoding technologies to build bridges between neural architecture and mental representations.
 Year after year, my lectures cover all contemporary methods for analyzing the relationship between thought and brain, and their main findings in the fields of the psychology of language, mathematics, consciousness, metacognition and learning.